 The most common pots in use are the 250k pots and the 500k pots.
 The general rule is to use 250k pots for single coil pickups and 500k pots for humbucking pickups.
 This is based on the theory that single coil pickups are brighter than humbuckers, because the two coils in humbuckers have a tendency to phase out some of the high frequencies.
 This is a good rule of thumb, but it should only be your starting point.

-Many times, the pickups won’t conform to this rule and you will want to make adjustments.
+Many times, the pickups won’t conform to this rule and you’ll want to make adjustments.
 It will always be better to listen to your pickups and decide for yourself what the proper value is.
-You are not limited to those two values either, there are many other usable values, including a 1-mega ohm, and a no load pot.
+You are not limited to those two values either, and there are many other usable values, including a 1-mega ohm, and a no load pot.
 The smaller the value of the pot, the more the high-end frequencies will leak to Ground, even when the Tone or Volume control is turned all the way up.
 The higher the value of the pot, the less the high frequencies will leak to Ground, and the brighter the tone will sound coming from your amp.

 When considering the Quality of the capacitor it’s important to remember that you do not hear the sound that passes through it.
 The reason for choosing a better quality is, once again, for tighter tolerances and less failure.

 The Value is another thing that you will have to decide on, with some help from these guidelines.
 The Value ranges from .01u to .1u.
 The lower the value of a capacitor, the brighter the affected tone will be.
 The two most popular values are .022u and .044u, which were originally started by Fender and Gibson.
 While the .022u value is pretty much the standard today, these values may be a bit too high and could result in a tone that’s too warm.
 You might be pleasantly surprised if you try a smaller value cap such as a .015u.